WELCOME TO MARK VALLEN'S "ART FOR A CHANGE" WEBSITE

-Biography
+Vallen's Biography

-MARK VALLEN - A Short Biography
+MARK VALLEN: A Short Biography

-Born in Los Angeles California in 1953, Vallen has been creating images for as long as he can remember.
-By 1971, at the age of 17, he had already published cartoons in the Los Angeles Free Press newspaper.
+Vallen's aesthetics emerged from the turmoil of the late 1960s; he was influenced by the Chicano Art Movement, as well as the free form psychedelic visuals of the period.
+By 1971, at the age of 17, he had published cartoons in the Los Angeles Free Press newspaper.
 In the same year he published his first street poster, a pre-Watergate artwork titled, Evict Nixon!
-He studied art at the prestigious Otis Parsons Art Institute of Los Angeles, where he was influenced by the great African American social realist, Charles White.
-But despite his schooling the artist considers himself to be largely self taught.
+For a short time he studied art at the prestigious Otis Parsons Art Institute of Los Angeles, where he was influenced by the great African American social realist, Charles White.
+Disillusioned with art school, Vallen left Otis and so considers himself to be largely self taught.

 Mark Vallen at his easel.
 Photo by Jeannine Thorpe